sandialabs/slycat/README.md

 4. And start it back up:
 `docker start slycat`
 (don't run the `docker run` command from step 3 again, it's only required the first time you start Slycat)
 5. Set up a firewall on the host machine if you are deploying Slycat.
-Port 2222 will be exposed on the host while the slycat-developer container is running.
-At the very least, use a firewall to block port 2222, since anyone will be able to ssh into your slycat-developer container using the same 'slycat' password as you.
-A better firewall configuration would block all ports except 80, 443, and 22 (or whichever port you use to ssh to the host).
+A good firewall configuration would block all ports except 80, 443, and 22 (or whichever port you use to ssh to the host).

 # Slower Start